ankitects/anki-manual/src/stats.md

 for the probability of recall to decrease from 100% to 90%.

 **Card Difficulty**\
 Only shown if FSRS is enabled.
-Difficulty determines how quickly the intervals grow after each review.
+Difficulty determines how quickly a card's interval grows after each review.

 **Card Retrievability**\